speckleworks/SpeckleInstaller/README.md

-# SpeckleInstaller
+# Speckle Installer
-Speckle desktop client installer for Grasshopper, Rhino, Dynamo etc...
+Speckle desktop client installer for:

+- Grasshopper
+- Rhino
+- Dynamo

+Currently WIP.

+The installer does not require admin privileges.